Plugin Author: Tobias Bäthge

-To show one of your tables in a post, on a page, or in a text widget, just embed the Shortcode
+To show one of your tables in a post or on a page, embed the Shortcode

 After that, you might want to change the styling of the table.
 You can do this by entering CSS commands into the “Custom CSS” textarea on the “Plugin Options” screen.
 Some examples for common styling changes can be found on the TablePress FAQ page.